mit-dci/opencx/dextechsurvey.md

 ## Gnosis DEX Research
 This is a repo by gnosis called dex-research so I decided to check it out.

+It's an interesting look into batching orders as a form of auctioning an asset against another asset that uses zero knowledge proofs and plasma stuff.
+As a decentralized exchange, it's an interesting protocol but it's also yet another ethereum smart contract "DEX".

 ### dFusion
 dFusion is sort of a smart contract that will take in a bunch of orders, freeze them, then have people propose which orders to match using zk-SNARKS.
 Not implemented yet.
 [Here's a link to the ethresear.ch post](https://ethresear.ch/t/building-a-decentralized-exchange-using-snarks/3928), where they say that each snark will cost $1200 to produce on AWS.
 The incentive to spend $1200 would be that you get trading fees from the trades.
 They try to implement their batch auction optimization too, which makes since, it's literally one giant batch trade.
 They say auction closing / matching times would be anywhere from 3 hours to 1 day.
 The matching optimizes for "trader surplus" or "trading volume".
 The high cost of calculating the SNARK is a "crypto-economic" incentive to only post valid solutions.
 They also collect orders on chain, although they would probably do it on a plasma chain, so it's still ethereum only.

 ### Batch Auction Optimization
-This is basically a way of making sure low liquidity tokens are sorta liquid.
+This is basically a way of making sure low liquidity tokens are sorta liquid in their system of plasma batch auctions.

 ### Plasma Research